 Humans are wonderful research subjects.
 They can think pretty well, and they can speak, too.
-Our ability to speak is probably our most prized asset in research, as it is the only way researchers can find out directly how their research subjects are feeling.
+Our ability to speak is probably our most prized asset in research, as it is the only way scientists can find out directly how their research subjects are feeling.
 For all the good that humans provide in research, however, researchers can only do so much with their brethren.
 It would be unreasonably risky or unethical to perform certain experiments on their fellow humans.
 This is where animals come in.

 In fact, animals are critical to many fields of scientific research.
 Without animals, immunologists would not have been able to generate our flu vaccines, chemists would not be able to design any medications, surgeons would not know how to transplant or repair organs, and neurologists would be completely unaware of how to treat Parkinson’s Disease.

 Animal research has come under a lot of scrutiny over the years, especially over how animals are presumed to be treated by scientists.
 However, through time and practice, scientists have embraced rules and regulations that aim to prevent unnecessary harm to animals.
 The animal experiment that I will describe below is shocking, but it demonstrates how an unethical (and to be frank, completely off-the-wall) animal experiment eventually led to a positive and permanent change in how animal research is conducted.

 LSD and the Elephant: A True Story

 Some animals, including elephants, exhibit a unique behavior during mating season called “musth” (pronounced “must.”)
 Musth is characterized by a seemingly random episode of wild and erratic, rageful, and destructive behavior.
 This behavior is unique to a certain set of animals, and there doesn’t seem to be a corresponding behavior in humans.
 Back in the 60s, a group of scientists wanted to investigate musth to determine how to stop it in captive Indian elephants.
 They argued that this behavior makes it hard to care for, and therefore conserve, the species.